ElementsProject/lightning/doc/lightning-invoice.7.md

 - -1: Catchall nonspecific error.
 - 900: An invoice with the given *label* already exists.
 - 901: An invoice with the given *preimage* already exists.
+- 902: None of the specified *exposeprivatechannels* were usable.

 One of the following warnings may occur (on success):
 - *warning\_offline* if no channel with a currently connected peer has the incoming capacity to pay this invoice
-- *warning\_capacity* if there is no channel that has both sufficient incoming capacity and has a peer that is publicly connected (i.e. not a dead end)
+- *warning\_capacity* if there is no channel that has sufficient incoming capacity
+- *warning\_deadends* if there is no channel that is not a dead-end

 AUTHOR
 ------